Trump lawyers asked ‘outside firm’ to search for classified documents at Trump Tower

-Trump lawyers ordered ‘outside firm’ to search ex-president’s other homes for classified documents, report says
+Trump lawyers ordered ‘outside firm’ to search his other homes for classified documents, report says

 Mr Trump’s attorneys are seeking to avoid another FBI search of the ex-president’s other residences after the 8 August search of his Palm Beach, Florida home

-Attorneys for former president Donald Trump reportedly engaged a third-party firm to search the ex-president’s New Jersey and Manhattan residences for classified materials after a federal judge ordered them to certify that the ex-president had complied with a grand jury subpoena to produce any classified material in his posession.
+Attorneys for Donald Trump reportedly ordered a third-party firm to search the ex-president’s New Jersey and Manhattan residences for classified documents after a federal judge ordered them to certify that he had complied with a grand jury subpoena to produce any such material in his possession.

 According to The Washington Post, Mr Trump’s team engaged the outside firm to search Mr Trump’s quarters at his Bedminister, New Jersey golf club and his home and office at Trump Tower, the New York skyscraper that is still his company’s headquarters and which also served as his primary residence until he switched it to his Mar-a-Lago club during his presidency.